plooploops/kv-function-apps/Scenarios-Read-Me/README-eh-az-function-kv.md

 We can use the [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools) to now deploy the function app.
 We should run this from the project root directory.

-> Note that if we end up publishing while the function app is stil cycling, we may get 400 response codes.
+> Note that if we end up publishing while the function app is still cycling, we may get 400 response codes.
 Wait for the function app to finish cycling, which can also manually restart in the Azure Portal for the function app.

 ```powershell
 #deploy azure function https://github.com/Azure/azure-functions-core-tools